elijahandrews/elijahandrews.github.io/_posts/2015-01-21-hello-world.md

 discussing the fact that the post didn't seem done to add the finishing touch.
 I suppose I should stop writing before the post degrades even further.

-On that note, I'll close by saying once again: Hello, world!
+On that note, I'll close by saying: Hello, world!